inbo/tutorials/content/articles/statistics/index.md

 -   van Belle (2008): This book contains chapters titled:

-    -   Begin with a Basic Formula for Sample Size–Lehr's Equation
+    -   Begin with a Basic Formula for Sample Size–Lehr’s Equation
     -   Calculating Sample Size Using the Coefficient of Variation
     -   Ignore the Finite Population Correction in Calculating Sample Size for a Survey